TactileSpoon905/Case-study/README.md

-Datasets.xlsx | Raw datasets obtained from data.gov website collected into one workbook Renewables_BI.pbix | Power BI Desktop file containing reports and transformed queries Case_study.pdf | Documentation of project knitted as a PDF file using R Markdown
+Datasets.xlsx | Raw datasets obtained from data.gov website collected into one workbook Renewables_BI.pbix | Power BI Desktop file containing reports and transformed queries Case_study.pdf | Documentation of project knitted as a PDF file using R Markdown Case_study.Rmd | R Markdown file used in RStudio environment to document the PDF project file

 ## Target audience